On the effects of biased quantum random numbers on the initialization of artificial neural networks: Experiments

 \subsection{CNN}

-In the first experiment, we consider a \emph{LeNet-5} inspired CNN without dropout \citep{lecun1998a}.
-The network weights are uniformly initialized as proposed by \citet{he2015}.
+In the first experiment, we consider a \emph{LeNet-5} inspired CNN with ReLU activation functions and without dropout \citep{lecun1998a}.
+The network weights are initialized as proposed by \citet{he2015}, but we use a uniform distribution instead of a normal distribution, as is also common.
+This means that each weight $w_i$ (with $i=1,2,\dots$) is sampled uniformly according to

+where $h_i>0$ is chosen such that a constant output variance can be achieved over all layers.
+The network biases are initialized analogously.
 As data we use the MNIST handwritten digit recognition problem \citep{lecun1998b}, which contains \num{70000} grayscale images of handwritten digits in $\num{28}\times\num{28}$ pixel format.
 The digits are split into a training set of \num{60000} images and a training set of \num{10000} images.
 The network is trained using \emph{Adadelta} \citep{zeiler2012} over $d \equiv \num{14}$ epochs.
 In \cref{fig:CNNLeNetMNIST} we show the CNN test accuracy convergence for each epoch over \num{31} independent training runs using the four RNGs from \cref{sec:experiments:rngs}.
 The use of a biased RNG means that the \citeauthor{he2015} initialization is actually effectively realized based on a non-uniform distribution instead of a uniform distribution.
 Therefore, such an approach could potentially be considered a new type of initialization strategy (depending on the bias), which is why one might expect a different training efficiency.
 However, the results show that the choice of RNG for the network weight initialization has no major effect on the CNN test accuracy convergence.
 Only a closer look reveals that the mean QRNG results seem to be slightly superior to the others in the last epochs.

 To quantify this observation, we utilize Welch's (unequal variances) $t$-test for the null hypothesis that two independent samples have identical expected values without the assumption of equal population variance \citep{welch1947}.
 We apply this test to two of each of the four results from different RNGs, where the resulting test accuracies from all runs in a specific epoch are treated as samples.
 We denote the two results to be compared as $\mathbf{x}$ and $\mathbf{y}$, respectively, with $\mathbf{x},\mathbf{y} \in \mathbb{R}^{\num{31} \times d}$ for \num{31} runs and $d$ epochs.
 Consequently, for each pair of results and each epoch $i \in \{1,\dots,d\}$, we obtain a two-tailed p-value $p_i^t(\mathbf{x}, \mathbf{y})$.
 The null hypothesis has to be rejected if such a p-value does not exceed the significance level, which we choose as $\alpha = \num{0.05}$.
 We are particularly interested whether the aforementioned hypothesis holds true for all epochs.
 To counteract the problem of multiple comparisons, we use the Holm-Bonferroni method \citep{holm1979} to adjust the p-values $p_i^t(\mathbf{x}, \mathbf{y}) \mapsto \bar{p}_i^t(\mathbf{x}, \mathbf{y})$ for all $i \in \{1,\dots,d\}$.
 Summarized, if the condition